 The ovaries contain thousands of follicles, each of which contains an egg or ovum.
 As each estrous cycle begins, a cohort of follicles is selected to begin development.
 Development is promoted by release of hormones from the hypothalamus (gonadotropin releasing hormone [GnRH]) and pituitary (follicle stimulating hormone [FSH] and luteinizing hormone [LH]).
 As the follicle develops, it secretes estrogen, which causes the physical and behavioral signs of early heat, or proestrus.
-Estrogen concentrations fall about 9 days after the onset of proestrus; at this time, the bitch will stand to be bred (standing heat or estrus) and a surge of LH is released, causing ovulation.
+Estrogen concentrations fall about 9 days after the onset of proestrus.
+At this time, the bitch will stand to be bred (standing heat or estrus) and the decline in estrogen causes a cascade of events.
+GnRH is released, which causes a surge of LH to be released, which subsequently stimulates ovulation.
 This is spontaneous ovulation.
 Queens are induced ovulators.
-In this species, copulation is the most common trigger for release of GnRH and subsequent ovulation.
+In this species, follicles develop, estrogen is released, and the cat stands to be bred but a trigger, most commonly copulation, is required for release of GnRH and the subsequent surge of LH and ovulation.
 In either spontaneous or induced ovulators, the eggs are released from the follicles into the uterine tube, where fertilization occurs.

 The egg is surrounded by a thick capsule, the zona pellucida, and by a layer of cells from the follicle.
 Spermatozoa introduced into the reproductive tract of the bitch undergo capacitation, a process involving the acrosome reaction on the head of the spermatozoon and achievement of hypermotility.
 Capacitated spermatozoa digest the layer of cells surrounding the egg and invade the zona pellucida.
 As soon as one spermatozoon gets to the inner layer of the zona pellucida, entry of other spermatozoa is blocked by an electrochemical reaction so only one spermatozoon fertilizes each egg.
 Cell division begins immediately.
 The developing embryos move into the uterus within days but do not implant in the uterine wall and develop placentas until about 12 days after the LH surge in cats and about 16-18 days after the LH surge in dogs.